 - You’ll incorporate a money-saving mentality.
 This will benefit you in the future when your wants will increase in value and quantity.
 This also helps in reducing the effect of impulsive buying.

 - When an emergency comes, you don’t need to depend on your friends and family, or your savings or take a loan.
 You have a fund to protect you at all times.

-- Having a fund will increase your happiness and make you a more optimistic and productive person.
+- Having a fund will increase your happiness make you more optimistic and will improve your overall productivity.